 March 2020-June 2021 dances cancelled except for April 2021

 In addition to the dance cancellations, the pandemic presented opportunities to re-imagine and improve JRDC.
 Smaller membership.
 Dues decreases.
 After 20 years at the YWCA and several years of contemplating a venue change, we moved to TAF Wells Community Cultural Center effective with the October 2021 Dance.
 Dropping of September and NYE Dances.
 Return of the January monthly dance.
 Significant band changes and increased use of recorded music.

 JRDC Looks Forward

 Like many of you, Connie and I joined JRDC in that pivotal 1983-84 reorganization season.
 JRDC’s charter priorities of “fun, fellowship and ballroom dance opportunities” have enriched our lives in many ways.
 Sometimes, I wonder if the good folks I have named in this account had any idea that their actions would lead to something so successful and long-lived.
 Hind-sight is 20/20 and words like “wisdom” and “vision” are mine, not Arden’s or Ellen’s.
 I guess they would say that they simply did the best they could with what they had at the time.
 I know they would say “This is a dance club, not a history lesson.
 A dance club is only as good as tonight, next dance and next season!”

-Forty years later, here we are still dancing the Black Hawk Waltz to Arden’s record (which was probably 30 years old when we started)!
+Forty five years later, here we are still dancing the Black Hawk Waltz to Arden’s record (which was probably 30 years old when we started)!
 This milestone year makes us stop and think about how we got here, how far we have come together and where we are headed.
 But mostly, this is a milestone to be celebrated.
 Fun!
 Fellowship!
 Let’s dance!